Preface to “Stories of Geniuses” (Tentative Draft)

 From Bank Street to Fifth Avenue

-Fortunately, by then, the children’s library and children’s literature criticism communities were gradually opening up.
-We saw prominent critics like Lindquist, editor-in-chief of Horn Books magazine; Haviland, editor-in-chief of the Children’s Book Center Newsletter; and George Woods, editor-in-chief of the children’s section of The New York Times Book Review, all aligning themselves with the reformist movement represented by Ursula and others.
-More and more children’s librarians were re-evaluating their previous judgments and gradually revising them in various ways.
-Although they failed to award a major prize to any of the “Little House” books, they eventually established a new lifetime achievement award for their creators—the Laura Ingalls Wilder Medal, which they later gave to E.B.
-White, author of “Charlotte’s Web.”
-In 1964, they even awarded the Caldecott Medal to the controversial “Where the Wild Things Are” upon its release.
-Even Sendak later said, “That was perhaps the most surprising thing in my entire life.”
+Fortunately, the children’s library and children’s literature criticism communities gradually opened up.
+We saw influential critics such as Lindqvist, editor of *Horn Book* magazine; Havilland, a prominent figure in children’s libraries; Gina Sutherland, editor of *Children’s Book Center Newsletter*; and George Woods, editor of the children’s section of *The New York Times Book Review*, all siding with the reformist camp represented by Ursula and others.
+More and more children’s librarians re-examined their previous judgments and gradually revised them in various ways.
+Although they were unable to award any of the books in the “Little House” series a major prize, they eventually established a new lifetime achievement award for their creators—the Roland Ingalls Wilder Award, which was later awarded to E.B.
+White, author of *Charlotte’s Web*.
+In 1964, they even awarded the Caldecott Medal to *Where the Wild Things Are*, which was quite controversial upon its release.
+Even Sendak later said, “That was perhaps the most surprising event of my entire life.”

 Before the curtain of history